AIGAdc/dcdesignweek.org/source/makers.markdown

-    "Come and celebrate your local DC design community at the Block Party, have some beer and snacks, do some live letterpress at [Typecase Industries](http://www.typecaseindustries.com/), and shop all of the awesome goods for sale at the DCDW Pop-Up Shop (found inside Cherry Blossom Creative and the Neighborgoods)!\n\n"
+    "Come and celebrate your local DC design community at the Block Party, have some beer and snacks, do some live letterpress at [Typecase Industries](http://www.typecaseindustries.com/), and shop all of the awesome goods for sale at the DCDW Pop-Up Shop (found inside Cherry Blossom Creative and the Neighborgoods)!"
 call-for-artists-button: RSVP
 call-for-artists-button-url: "/events/pop-up-block-party/"
 ---